alvacat/careers-coffee-meeting/README.md

 **Address time upfront, then stick to it.** Time is arguably worth more than money.
 This is especially true when it comes to high-powered people’s time.
 If you request for 30 minutes, stick to 30 minutes.
 During your coffee meeting, some people will be direct when the 30 minutes have passed.
 Others will not, but still may hold it against you if you take up more time than initially requested.

 **Research.** Before heading to your meeting, do your homework.
 Know who you’ll be talking to, and come prepared with questions.
 Doing your research on both the person and their company demonstrates your interest and dedication to your job search and that you’re a candidate who should be taken seriously.
 Plus, it’s flattering for the person.
 Example: “I read your blog post about A, and I found it really helpful for B reasons.”
+Remember that you called this meeting, so you need to be prepared to run it!
+Think about what information you want, and what you want to take away from it.

 **Go where they are.** If you’re meeting in-person, make sure to go to wherever is most convenient for them.
 Remember: you’re the one who asked *them* to meet.
 They’re taking time out of *their* schedule to meet with you.

 ## During the Coffee Meeting

 **Be conversational.** Don’t be too professional or formal.
 Or look like a robot with super memorized answers.
-Be likeable.
+Be likeable, and let the conversation flow naturally.

 **Listen more than you talk.** Don’t waste their precious time by rattling off your life story.
 If you requested feedback in your initial email, make sure to set the stage by saying why you wanted it.
 But then, let them talk.
 Don’t cut them off, or try to add a bunch of your own insights.
 They're the expert you wanted to connect with, remember?
 Now, if they ask you questions, answer.
 Still be aware of how long your answers are.